CauldronDevelopmentLLC/CAMotics/Building_In_Windows.md

 Building from source in Windows is much more difficult because satisfying the dependecies with out the help of a package system is more of a challenge.
 You can build everything from source or you can find prebuilt libraries for some of the dependencies.

 These instructions assume you are using MSVC 2008 or better on Windows XP or newer.
 Building with Cygwin or MinGW is not supported or recommended.
+We will build everything from the command line.

 # Prerequisites
 Build or download binaries of the following, in this order: